 WHAT TO SERVE WITH PRALINE PEACH COBBLER

-Warm desserts such as this always call for something cold to spoon over top.
-Of course they are completely delicious on their own, but their richness calls out for something cold and simple to complete the picture.
+Warm desserts such as this peach cobbler recipe always call for something cold to spoon over top.
+Of course, they are completely delicious on their own, but their richness calls out for something cold and simple to complete the picture.

 We like to serve this tasty dessert warm with some vanilla bean ice cream on top.
 It is also delicious with light cream poured over top, or a dollop of whipped cream.
 If you are feeling especially industrious you can make a simple custard sauce to pour over top.